 Ronald Rosenberger, right, co-founder “Wide Awake,” holds a copy of the magazine outside the Supreme Court in Washington, March 1, 1995 after the court heard arguments on the University of Virginia’s refusal to subsidize the Christian magazine.
 The court ruled in Rosenberger v.
-Rectors and Visitors of the University of Virginia that student-run publications cannot engage in viewpoint discrimination by denying fudning to select publications.
+Rectors and Visitors of the University of Virginia that the university cannot engage in viewpoint discrimination when considering funding for publications.
 Fellow co-founder Robert Prince is at left.
 (AP Photo/Denis Paquin.
 Used with permission from The Associated Press.)

 Ronald Rosenberger, a full-time student, established Wide Awake Productions (WAP), a magazine published for the discussion of public issues from “Christian viewpoints,” and received SAF certification to apply for reimbursement of legitimate expenses.
 After publication, Rosenberger applied for reimbursement of printing costs and was denied by SAF on grounds that WAP was considered a “religious activity.”
 Rosenberger filed suit in federal court maintaining that the university’s policy constituted “viewpoint discrimination” and violated the First Amendment.

 The federal district court found that the university had engaged in viewpoint discrimination, but found this acceptable given the university’s deference to the restrictions of the establishment clause.
 The federal appeals court found the university guilty of content discrimination, but agreed with the lower court that this was justified by the university’s vigilance for maintaining separation of church and state.

 Arguing before the Supreme Court, the University of Virginia attempted to justify its denial of funding to WAP on the basis that it, an agency of the state, was funding the student forum and this allowed it to discriminate.

 Supreme Court ruled University of Virginia engaged in impermissible viewpoint discrimination